The Nature Conservancy of Canada improves the movement of species in the Forillon ecological corridor.

 - NCC is leading other initiatives in the area, including educating residents on the importance of protecting the Forillon ecological corridor.

 The Nature Conservancy of Canada (NCC) is Canada’s leading not-for-profit private land conservation organization, working to protect our most important natural areas and the species they sustain.
-Since 1962, NCC has helped to protect 14 million hectares (35 million acres) across the country, including close to 48,000 hectares (118,600 acres) in Quebec.
-To learn more, visit www.natureconservancy.ca.
+Since 1962, NCC has helped to protect 14 million hectares (35 million acres) coast to coast to coast, including close to 48,000 hectares (118,600 acres) in Quebec.

 The Government of Canada’s Natural Heritage Conservation Program (NHCP) is a unique public-private partnership designed to support the creation of new protected and conserved areas by securing private lands and private interests in lands.
 The program is administered by the Nature Conservancy of Canada (NCC).
 The federal government’s investment in the program is leveraged by matching contributions raised by NCC and its partners, Ducks Unlimited Canada and Canada’s conservation community.
 The NHCP replaces the Natural Areas Conservation Program, which expired on March 31, 2019.